nirwan1265/MAGCAT/README.md

 ## USAGE

-# MAGCAT (R package wrapper)
+# CATFISH (R package wrapper)

-**MAGCAT** is the R interface implementation used to run CATFISH‑style workflows on top of MAGMA, and to compute ACAT/Fisher/TFisher + omnibus pathway statistics.
+**CATFISH** is the R interface implementation used to run CATFISH‑style workflows on top of MAGMA, and to compute ACAT/Fisher/TFisher + omnibus pathway statistics.

 ---